kallehiitola/evermail/Documentation/API.md

 - `status` (optional): Filter by status (`Pending`, `Processing`, `Completed`, `Failed`)
 - `page` (default: 1): Page number
 - `pageSize` (default: 20): Items per page
+- `tagToken` (optional, repeatable): Deterministic hash of a mailbox tag.
+Clients derive the hash locally using the zero-access HKDF/HMAC helper before calling the API.
+- `fromToken` / `toToken` / `ccToken` / `subjectToken` (optional, repeatable): Deterministic hashes generated from sender addresses, recipient addresses, CC addresses, and subject lines that the browser extracted during an encrypted upload.
+Passing one or more of these parameters returns only the encrypted mailboxes whose header token sets contain every supplied hash.

 > Each mailbox object now includes `normalizedSizeBytes`.
 When zero, only the original upload size is known; once the ingestion worker finishes normalization, this field reflects the uncompressed `.mbox` size used for progress bars and storage calculations.
 **Response (200 OK)**: